is email secure

 How many times did you receive a ‘recalled message’ notification while already being on an email?

 Unauthorized access creates cascading exposure.
-Another big one is the fact that if someone gained access to an inbox, they would inherit everything: past conversations, forwarded threads, and attachments going back years.
+Another big one is the fact that if someone gained access to an inbox, they would inherit everything: past conversations, forwarded threads, and email attachments going back years.

 When we’re connected to public Wi-Fi, anyone on the same network can potentially intercept our communications.